abd276/my-portfolio/README.md

-# Abdulkadir Indorewala – Data Analyst Portfolio
+# Abdulkadir Indorewala – Portfolio

 ## About Me
 I’m an IT graduate skilled in Data Analytics & Software Development.